MARN-5895/Website/assignments/01/README.md

     conda install -c r r-irkernel

-If needed you can also update the environment from the environment file.
+You can also update the environment from the environment file.
 This involves two steps:

     - Update the marn5895.yml file, adding new package names to it.
     - run `conda env update -f marn5895.yml --prune`